ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-1.md

 ![fig8](Figures/08.png)

-To use the chart control on UWP we also need to make one more modification:
+To use the chart control on UWP you will also need to make one more modification:
-1. In Solution Explorer go to Arm64.MobileApp.XamarinForms.UWP project.
+1. In Solution Explorer go to `Arm64.MobileApp.XamarinForms.UWP` project.
-2. Open App.xaml.cs, and modify the OnLaunched method as follows:
+2. Open `App.xaml.cs`, and modify the OnLaunched method as follows:

 ```CS
 protected override void OnLaunched(LaunchActivatedEventArgs e)